JHBaz/ONT_Python_challenge/README.md

 --> X.png will be added in the Images dir.

 --> Contiguous regions of white pixels will be saved in a .txt file in format [y x]

 # How to run tests
 from terminal run 'test_image.py'

-# TODO
+# TODO / further thoughts
+- Is volTRAX multi CPU?
+How much memory on device, is there a better way to compress these files?
-- is volTRAX multi CPU? must be executed on device for portability?
-Connect to network when docked?
-Need to ressearch further.
+- Must be executed on device for portability?
+Connect to network when docked? (transfer of files)
-- assess time complexity of coordinate function, as input is fixed => O(n), O(1)?
+- Assess time complexity of coordinate function, O(n * m), as input is fixed => O(1)?
 - is there further testing could do?
 - How many .bin file can handle before stack overflow?
 Create auto array generator to test this?